 Call the snow line at 952-939-1399.
 Though local media including WCCO-AM radio and WCCO-TV are notified of Hopkins’ snow emergency, the stations do not guarantee the announcement will be broadcast.
 Also note that snow depths are measured in Hopkins and may not coincide with the snow depths reported at the Minneapolis Twin Cities Airport.

-The City also intends to send out notification messages about snow emergencies using Global Connect.
+The City also intends to send out notification messages about snow emergencies using Code Red.
 Your home phone number is already in this system.
 If you want to receive notifications on one or more cell phones, register the phone numbers.

 If you do not have anywhere to park your car off City streets and City parking lots, use the approved snow emergency parking locations.